nvrush/NvRush/README.md

 # ✨ Codeotus

-> The real Neovim-Ide that can change the way of coding.
+The real Neovim-Ide that can change the way of coding with powerful features!

 ---